alessiamnc/alessiamnc.github.io/content/authors/admin/_index.md

     # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Ph.D. student in the Finance Department at the Stockholm School of Economics (SSE) and the Swedish House of Finance.
+I am an assistant professor of Finance at ESCP Business School in the Madrid Campus.
+I received my Ph.D. in Finance from the Stockholm School of Economics (SSE).

 My research is primarily theoretical, focusing on asset pricing, market microstructure and household finance.
 The questions I address also relate to information economics and behavioral finance.
 In my projects, I explore how the financial decisions of retail investors and households are influenced by the information they receive, under both full and bounded rationality.

-I hold a BSc in International Economics, Management and Finance from Bocconi University, and a MSc Finance from Bocconi University and MSc Finance & Investments from Rotterdam School of Management (double degree).
+In addition to my Ph.D., I hold a BSc in International Economics, Management and Finance from Bocconi University, and a MSc Finance from Bocconi University and MSc Finance & Investments from Rotterdam School of Management (double degree).
 Before joining the Ph.D. program at SSE, I worked as a trainee in DG Monetary Policy at the European Central Bank (ECB) and in DG ECFIN at the European Commission.

 {style="text-align: justify;"}